5 Small business ideas to start with low investment for 2026

 4. Launch an affiliate marketing website

-Affiliate marketing is a type of performance-based marketing in which a business rewards one or more affiliates for each visitor or customer brought in by the affiliate's own marketing efforts.
+Affiliate marketing is a highly-profitable small business idea where a business rewards one or more affiliates for each visitor or customer brought in by the affiliate's own marketing efforts.
 Affiliates are paid a commission for every sale they generate, making it a popular way to earn money online.

 Here are a few things you need to know before getting started.